 - (i) Techniques and methods of cooking.
 Medium of cooking, (dry and wet methods of cooking), choice of method of cooking and quality of food.
-New developments in cooking: - Microwave - Technologies that do not harm the environment such as, solar cooking, biogas.
+New developments in cooking: - Microwave - Technologies that do not harm the environment such as, solar cooking, biogas, air fryers.

 Techniques and Methods of cooking: Principles of Cooking; reasons for cooking food.
-Medium of cooking (dry and wet methods of cooking); classification of cooking methods; new developments in cooking: microwave, solar cooking and bio gas.
+Medium of cooking (dry and wet methods of cooking); classification of cooking methods; new developments in cooking: microwave, solar cooking, bio gas and airfryers.